xbst/KUSBA/README.md

 ## YouTube

-I am a YouTube content creator, and these projects were designed for my videos.
+I am a YouTube content creator.
 If you want content about these projects & more, please consider [subscribing to my YouTube channel](https://www.youtube.com/channel/UClAWYmCkHjsbaX9Wz1df2mg).
 <br>

 If you feel like contributing to the development of this project and other projects like this you can sponsor me on [GitHub](https://github.com/sponsors/xbst), subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).